cdepillabout/open-blog-posts/2022-11-16-contribute-nixpkgs-haskell.md

 derivation from this PR and I can confirm it works!"

-After reviewing even 5 to 10 Haskell PRs, you should have a good idea of the common sources of problems, and how we fix them.
-You'll be able to make suggestions to new PRs without us needing to be involved.
+After reviewing even 5 to 10 Haskell PRs, you should have a good idea of the common sources of problems, and how we fix them.[^2]  You'll be able to make suggestions to new PRs without us needing to be involved.
 It is so much easier for us to just be able to click the "Merge" button on GitHub than having to go back and forth on a PR.